The Cherry Orchard (1999 film)

-The Cherry Orchard is a 1999 period drama film directed and written by Michael Cacoyannis and starring Charlotte Rampling, Alan Bates, Katrin Cartlidge, and Owen Teale.
+The Cherry Orchard is a 1999 period drama film directed and written by Michael Cacoyannis, and starring Charlotte Rampling, Alan Bates, Katrin Cartlidge, and Owen Teale.
 The supporting cast includes Xander Berkeley, Gerard Butler, Melanie Lynskey, and Frances de la Tour.
 It is based on the 1904 play The Cherry Orchard by Anton Chekhov, and was an English-language co-production between Cyprus, France and Germany.

-Plot

-Abandoned by her lover, aristocrat Madame Lyubov, Ranyevskaya returns to Russia, only to see its fragrant cherry orchard in full bloom.